nuno-andre/clyphx/docs/macrobat_manual.md

 `NK RND` -- Randomize the parameters of the Device to the right of this Rack.

-`NK RND All` -- Randomize the parameters of all Devices on the Track/Device Chain.
+`NK RND ALL` -- Randomize the parameters of all Devices on the Track/Device Chain.

 **MACRO NAMES:**

-Doesn\'t apply.
+Doesn't apply.

-_**NOTE:**  Chain Selectors, on/off switches and multi-option controls (such as a filter type chooser) will not be reset/randomized._
+> _**NOTE:**  Chain Selectors, on/off switches and multi-option controls
+(such as a filter type chooser) will not be reset/randomized._

+---

 ## nK Sidechain